 – Develop new protocols and procedures to enable rapid provisioning of services over customer IP networks;

-– Develop new protocols and procedures to enable service to the customer through multiple broadband network gateways;
+– Develop new protocols and procedures to enable service to the customer through border network gateways adopting emerging technologies;

+– Develop new protocol and procedures to enable computing power network among multiple border network gateways;

+Develop new requirements, protocols and functions for border network gateway to support emerging technologies (e.g. SDN/NFV, cloud computing, IoT, AI, MEC, etc.).

+_ Develop new requirements, protocols and functions for border network gateway to support the convergence of multiple access network technologies (including fixed access, mobile access, IoT access and space access, etc.)

-– Develop new protocols and procedures to improve resource utilization among the multiple BNGs;
+– Develop new protocols and procedures for border network gateway to improve network resource utilization by intelligent network control;

 – Develop new protocols and procedures to enable the management and distribution of user's policies by SDN technologies;